Cosmic-Ray Physics at the South Pole: Acknowledgements

 \subsection{Neutron monitors in Antarctica}

 After the IGY, Pomerantz was approached by the National Science Foundation (NSF) regarding the establishment of neutron monitors in Antarctica.
 The first was established in 1960 at McMurdo Station, which is the geomagnetic complement of Thule in that its asymptotic direction is roughly perpendicular to the ecliptic but pointing southward.
-In 1964 the original IGY design neutron monitor at McMurdo was replaced by the more modern NM64 design \cite{Hatton1964}, while the IGY monitor and its building were relocated to the South Pole (see \cref{fig:PE_1}), which has a more equatorial asymptotic direction, but the high altitude and very low geomagnetic cutoff make it still one of the most sensitive ground-based detectors for solar cosmic rays.
-In 1974 the IGY at South Pole was replaced by the present NM64 – which was then moved to its current location in 2010~\cite{2011ICRCEvenson}.
+In 1964 the original IGY design neutron monitor at McMurdo was replaced by the more modern NM64 design \cite{Hatton1964}, while the IGY monitor was relocated to the South Pole where it has a more equatorial average asymptotic direction but the high altitude and very low geomagnetic cutoff make it still one of the most sensitive ground-based detectors for solar cosmic rays.
+In 1974 the IGY monitor at the South Pole was replaced by the present NM64 instruments (see {\cref{fig:PE_1}})~\cite{2011ICRCEvenson}.

 The Antarctic neutron monitors were in fact the first permanent scientific instrument of their scale deployed on the continent.
 For many years, the Bartol Research Institute continued a partnership with the NSF, both formally and informally, that resulted in the deployment of many other instruments facilitated by the extensive experience in the logistics and practicality of operation in Antarctica.
-Through 1985 Bartol had the contract from NSF to provide the winter-over observers who took care of multiple instruments.
+Through 1985 Bartol had the contract from NSF to provide the winter-over observers who took care of the instruments.
 Even beyond this – indeed to the present day – the Bartol Research Institute has unique experience and capability in Antarctic operations.

 In terms of low-energy cosmic rays, the focus of the effort of the Bartol Institute shifted to balloon instruments \cite{Mechbal:2020ela} and the establishment of multiple neutron monitors, with Bartol stations in Nain, Peawanuck, Fort Smith and Inuvik in Canada.
 Partner stations using Bartol electronics were installed at Syowa and Jang Bogo (Antarctica), Daejeon (Korea), and Doi Inthanon (Thailand).
 The Bartol Institute and University of Tasmania developed, and for many years operated, the shipborne mobile neutron monitors that are now being used by collaborators at Chiang Mai University in Thailand.